-Total round trip time on a busy day – likely to be a minimum of 1.5-2 hours (see below for a look at the bus line)
+Total round trip time on a busy day – likely to be a minimum of 1.5-2 hours, not including your actual visit (see below for a look at the bus line).

 Ok, so for the type A’s amongst you, here’s the secret sauce for getting in to Moraine without too much drama, and without significant disruption to your trip: Timing!